trynova/website/pages/blog/garbage-collection-is-contrarian.md

 "sink" and thus prove to ourselves that it is safe to read from the normally write-only reference.)
-When we then create a local `&mut Gc` reference in the `gc.reborrow()` call, it invalidates the `&Gc` reference that our handle's lifetime is mixed up with.
+When we then create a local `&mut Gc` reference in the `gc.reborrow()` call, it invalidates the `&Gc` reference that our handle's lifetime is mixed up with which then invalidates the handles.
 Importantly, however, for contravariant references a shorter lifetime can be used in place of a longer one: this means that the handles that we pass to the `internal_set` as parameters just before the `gc.reborrow()` call (which is conveniently the last parameter and thus last to be evaluated for essentially this very reason), can safely be used in place of the function's parameters with the lifetime of "until the end of this call".
 And because this does not expand the `&Gc` reference lifetime to encompass until the end of the `internal_set` (just like using a `&'static T` in place of a `&'a T` does not expand `'a` to `'static`), the invalidation does not invalidate the already passed-in contravariant handles.

 Being able to thus pass "bound" handles into calls together with the `Gc<'_>` marker type is such an important thing that the loss of some binding convenience